foxn2000/git-note/README.md

 *   `VITE_CEREBRAS_API_KEY`: Your API key for accessing the Cerebras API
 *   `VITE_OPENAI_API_KEY`: Your API key for accessing the OpenAI API
 *   `VITE_ANTHROPIC_API_KEY`: Your API key for accessing the Anthropic API
+*   `VITE_COSTOM_MODE`: Set to "true" to enable custom API mode
+*   `VITE_COSTOM_BASE_URL`: Base URL for your custom OpenAI-compatible API endpoint
+*   `VITE_COSTOM_API_KEY`: API key for your custom API
+*   `VITE_COSTOM_MODEL_NAME`: Model name to use with your custom API

 You only need to set the API key for the model you plan to use.
 The default model can be configured in `src/config/models.yaml`.
+When custom mode is enabled, the configuration from `models.yaml` will be ignored, and the custom API settings will be used instead.

 ## Model Configuration

-The application supports multiple language models that can be configured in `src/config/models.yaml`:
+The application supports multiple language models that can be configured in `src/config/models.yaml`, or you can use a custom OpenAI-compatible API:

+### Standard Configuration

 ```yaml
 models: